-Joseph's passion for arts and non-profit leadership has led to a wide variety of service opportunities.
+Joseph's passion for non-profit leadership has led to a wide variety of service opportunities.
 He currently serves as a Development Assistant in the Office of Development and Alumni Relations and a staff member in the Office of Admissions and Public Engagement for the University of Illinois School of Music.
 He is also the Director of Development for Three Spinners, a local non-profit dedicated to welcoming and providing support for refugee and immigrant communities in the Champaign-Urbana community.
 He served as National Board Member (MA) for the National Collegiate Choral Organization from 2012-2015.
 While on the faculty at Smith College, Joseph was an active participant in departmental leadership and spearheaded a variety of innovative initiatives within the Department of Music and collaborations with other departments and institutions.
 In 2010, he co-founded the Community Chorus of Detroit, a 501(c)(3) nonprofit organization, and served on the Board of Directors.
 While at Northwestern University, Joseph was Chairman of the Student Advisory Board for the Bienen School of Music, where he significantly expanded participation, the organizational structure, overall impact, and outreach efforts.
-He has served as Manager for the University of Michigan Choral Conducting Symposium and MPulse Vocal Arts Institute and Head Counselor/Dorm Director for the National High School Music Institute (Northwestern University).